Chart Color Schemes

 Household Composition

-Grindelwald - Lanena has a typical household mix, with a fairly typical median household size
+Grindelwald - Lanena has a typical household mix, with a higher-than-average median household size

-Family households account for 75.1% of all households, including 27.9% couples with children, 38.6% couples without children, and 8.0% single parent families.
-Non-family households constitute the remaining 24.9%, with lone person households at 23.3% and group households comprising 1.6% of the total.
-The median household size is 2.4 people, which aligns with the average in the Rest of Tas.
+Family households constitute 75.1% of all households, including 27.9% couples with children, 38.6% couples without children, and 8.0% single parent families.
+Non-family households comprise the remaining 24.9%, with lone person households at 23.3% and group households at 1.6%.
+The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households